MGSimard/vertexblog/README.md

 ## TASK LIST

+- [ ] Not allowed to use any images anywhere
 - [ ] Update to latest Nextjs, react etc canaries
 - [ ] Deploy to vercel
 - [ ] Scaffold basic layout